frapa/tbcnn/README.md

 for training.
 This data is available in the [belarus folder](/belarus).
 See also [this issue](https://github.com/frapa/tbcnn/issues/1).

+**Note:** Images 2 and 75 of the Belarus dataset (see note above) have been reported not to be frontal CXR ([see here](https://github.com/frapa/tbcnn/issues/3)).
+I decided to keep these two images in the dataset for reproducibility reasons, but new studies might want to delete them.

 ## Requirements

 To run it properly: